zheacker/jhu-data-science/README.md

 ## Course 4: Exploratory Data Analysis
 Tools for exploring data, and how to use visualization to help.

+## Course 5: Reproducible Research
+The importance of and the methods to create reproducible research.

+## Course 6: Statistical Inference
+How to infer characteristics of the population from a sample drawn from the population.

 Additional courses will be posted as they're completed.